bkrug/TI-string-buffer/README.md

 MEMBUF.TXT contains the source code for the module.

-BUFTST.TXT contains the source code for some unit tests.
+MEMTST.TXT contains the source code for some unit tests.

-BUFLOAD.TXT loads object code to run unit tests on MEMBUF
+MEMLOAD.TXT loads object code to run unit tests on MEMBUF

 ### ARRAY